Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

 \subsubsection{ASR model}

-As done in past studies, we use open-source Deep Speech v0.4.1~\cite{hannun2014deep} as the ASR model.
+We use open-source Deep Speech v0.4.1~\cite{hannun2014deep} as the ASR model.
 The input for the model is a 16-bit 16 kHz mono signal, and it outputs the transcript of the audio sample.
-To do so, Deep Speech uses Mel-frequency cepstral coefficient (MFCC) preprocessing and a neural network architecture with a combination of dense and LSTM layers.
-The model was trained by optimizing the connectionist temporal classification (CTC) loss function presented in~\cite{graves2006connectionist}, which we utilize as well.
+To do so, Deep Speech uses Mel-frequency cepstral coefficient preprocessing and a neural network architecture with a combination of dense and LSTM layers.
+The model was trained by optimizing the connectionist temporal classification (CTC) loss, which we utilize as well.